Mather-Sophi/sophi-for-wordpress/.github/hookdoc-tmpl/README.md

-# Welcome to the Sophi for WordPress Plugin Developer Documentation
+# Sophi for WordPress Developer Documentation

 This resource is generated documentation on actions and filters found in the Sophi for WordPress plugin, as well as some helpful tutorials on how to utilize those hooks.
 Use the sidebar to browse and navigate.